slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "I only believe in micro.
 I don’t believe in macro." (...)
 "All returns in life, weather in wealth, relationships or knowledge come from compound interest." (...)
 "A great reason to buy instead of renting is that you get to fire your landlord."
+"Understanding economics means continually asking, «But at what cost?»" (...)
+"Every generation has to learn the lesson of inflation firsthand." (...)
+"Diversification is a hedge against a lack of knowledge."
 -- Naval Ravikant*

 > *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."